Giant coot: Description

-The giant coot is the second largest extant member of family Rallidae, after the takahe of New Zealand.
+The giant coot is the second largest extant member of family Rallidae, after the takahē of New Zealand.
 Adults are 48 to 59 cm long.
 They weigh about 2000 to 2500 g and are too heavy to fly, though immature birds are smaller and readily fly.
 The sexes are alike.
 Adults have a bulky body and a disproportionately small head.
 Their plumage is deep slaty gray that is blacker on the head and neck.
 Their undertail coverts have some white streaking.
 Their bill is deep red with some yellow at the base of the maxilla, their frontal shield is yellow, and unique among coots their legs and feet are deep red.
 Immature birds have dark gray underparts and a paler bill and legs than adults.
 Juveniles are dark dull gray with some white on the face and dusky legs.

 Distribution and habitat

 The giant coot is found from southern Peru through western Bolivia into northern Chile and northwestern Argentina.
 It is a bird of the Altiplano, a generally barren high elevation landscape.
 There it inhabits ponds and lakes, especially those with weedy shallows.
 It mainly occurs between 3600 and 5000 m but is regular as high as 6540 m and occasionally wanders as far as the Pacific coast.